Canon M10 vs Fujifilm X-E2S

 It is notable that the X-E2S has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The M10 does not feature such a mic input.

-Both the M10 and the X-E2S have been discontinued, but can regularly be found used on eBay.
+Both the M10 and the X-E2S have been discontinued, but can regularly be found used on ebay.
 The M10 was replaced by the Canon M100, while the X-E2S was followed by the Fujifilm X-E3.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.
+Further information on the features and operation of the M10 and X-E2S can be found, respectively, in the Canon M10 Manual (free pdf) or the online Fujifilm X-E2S Manual.

 So how do things add up?
 Is there a clear favorite between the Canon M10 and the Fujifilm X-E2S?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.